 It’s easy to forget how simple it is to make some tasty bites to go along with a glass of wine.
 I used an everything bagel seasoning to kind of cover all the options.
 We paired these easy cheese crisps with Bogle Phantom red blend wine, a good pairing choice too, IMHO!

-These cheese crisps are a quick and delicious treat that goes well as a snack with a cold beer, or to add a little pizazz to a dish–think baked potatoes, chili, or mac and cheese.
+These cheese crisps are a quick and delicious treat that goes well as a snack with a cold beer, or to add a little pizazz to a dish–think baked potatoes, beef chili, or mac and cheese.
 I had some just after cooking with a cold beer with lime, and then had some with dinner to top off a simple tomato chickpea stew with salad.

 Quick and easy as a keto-based snack, these little cheese crisps fit the bill.
 A little shredded cheese, some seasonings and a very short amount of time and there you are.
 A Silpat liner or parchment paper are certainly a must as these will spread when baking.